GES

 GST — Structure & Implementation

-Deep dive into India's Goods and Services Tax — constitutional framework, dual GST model, tax slabs, GST Council, input tax credit mechanism, GSTN, e-way bills, revenue trends, and implementation challenges since 2017.
+India's Goods and Services Tax — constitutional framework, dual GST model, 4-slab structure, GST Council, input tax credit mechanism, GSTN, e-way bills, revenue trends, and implementation challenges since 2017.
+Exams test Articles 246A/269A/279A, items outside GST, Council voting weights, ITC chain, and compensation cess.
+Know the slab rates and RCM triggers cold.

 Key Dates